deadlydog/deadlydog.github.io/_drafts/2024-05-08-My-favourite-git-aliases.md

 Typing `git stashall` will stash all changes in your working directory, including untracked files.
 This is useful when you want to temporarily save your changes without committing them, and you want to include untracked files as well.

+## Why aren't you using PowerShell commands in the alias?

+I'm a huge proponent of PowerShell, so you may be wondering why I'm using unix commands like `xargs` and `egrep` in my aliases.
+The main reason is that PowerShell is not installed by default on Linux and Mac.
+Git Bash is installed with Git though, so I believe the aliases should work on all platforms and in non-PowerShell shells.

 ## Conclusion

 I use these aliases to make my life easier when working with Git on the command line.
-Hopefully you've found some of them useful, or they've inspired you to create one not listed here.
+Hopefully you've found some of them useful, or they've inspired you to create new ones not listed here.
 Feel free to customize these aliases to fit your preferences.

 If you have suggestions for other aliases, please leave a comment below!